Updated: Aug 23, 2021

 As you learn how to heal pressure sores, you’ll want to look for signs that the area has begun to mend.
 As the sore heals, it gets smaller, and less fluid drains from it.
 New, healthy tissue that is light red or pink starts growing at the bottom of the sore and may look lumpy and shiny.
 Signs of healing may take two to four weeks after treatment begins.

 Only when sores have healed completely can you reapply pressure to the area.
 Look for skin that is unbroken with normal coloring.
-Scars sometimes remain and may be a different color from surrounding skin.
+Scars sometimes remain and maybe a different color from the surrounding skin.
 Note that scar tissue will be weaker than normal skin.
 Limit pressure to the area for 15 minutes the first time and then inspect it for redness.
 If you find redness, note how long it takes to fade.
 Redness that fades within 15 minutes means that no damage has occurred.
 After three successful 15-minute trials, you can increase pressure to 30 minutes per session using the same 15-minute benchmark for fading.
 Rebuild skin tolerance by increasing pressure by 30 minutes each day.
 If a pressure trial is unsuccessful, hold at that level until you achieve three successful pressure applications.

 Preventing Pressure Sores

-You can prevent pressure sores on your skin or a loved one by taking several measures. some of the following suggestions are also applicable if you want to prevent an early stage pressure sore from getting worse.
+You can prevent pressure sores on your skin or a loved one by taking several measures. some of the following suggestions are also

 Use Foam Pads, Pillows, or Special Mattresses